How can I get college credit for my high school classes?

 of Residence section for more information on this

 form.
-Payment may be made in the form of cash, check, MasterCard
+Payment may be made in the form of cash, check, Discover, MasterCard

 Step 5: Immunization Information.
 Hudson Valley, in accordance with New York State law, requires College in the High School students enrolled in six or more credits to provide immunization records to the college’s Health Services Office.
 (This applies only to students enrolled in an on-campus or Interactive Television course.)